nestlr/qindaoblog/about/index.md

 ---
-title: About me
+title: About
 layout: page
 comments: no
 ---

 I'm Danny Li.
+Born in Wuhan.
+Studying in Singapore.

 ----